Apache Kafka vs Memphis

 Both technologies are available under fully open-source licenses.
 Memphis also has a commercial distribution with added security, tiered storage, and more.

 Kafka uses Apache Zookeeper™ for consensus and message storage.
-Memphis uses MongoDB for GUI state management only and will be removed soon, making Memphis without any external dependency.
+Memphis uses PostgreSQL for GUI state management only and will be removed soon, making Memphis without any external dependency.
 Memphis achieves consensus by using RAFT.

 Pull-based architectures are often preferable for high throughput workloads as they allow consumers to manage their flow control, fetching only what they need.